* This post is part of iPhone Life's Tip of the Day newsletter. Sign Up. *

-Enabling two-factor authentication is a great way to secure any account, but Apple’s security update is taking things a step further in iOS 16.3 with security keys.
+Enabling two-factor authentication is a great way to secure any account, but Apple takes things a step further with physical security keys.
 These fancy gadgets serve as an extra barrier to safeguarding your Apple ID from security breaches.

 Why You’ll Love This Tip